kaiwalya-07/AI_CHAT_APP_INTERFACE/README.md

 ## Test the project
  Play with the functionsof chat bot

-## Contribute
+## Contribute and Future Scope
 #### This project is a basic simple REGEX based response algorithm implementation .
-It can be mademore vivid and robust using NLP.
+It can be made more vivid and robust using NLP or other AI tools integration.
+#### We can also integrate OPEN AI using its API to make this a GPT like tool.
 #### Feel free to contribute by making a pull request